Meet the interdisciplinary team that will be teaching Law at Goldsmiths.

 Dimitrios holds the Inaugural Chair in Law at Goldsmiths, University of London.
 He is an Associate Academic Fellow of the Honourable Society of the Inner Temple, and a Senior Fellow of the Higher Education Academy.
 With an innovative approach to teaching, Dimitrios has designed and will be coordinating Goldsmiths’ pioneering Law degree.
 As a researcher, Dimitrios has world leading expertise in how human rights norms on criminal justice are applied in national jurisdictions across different legal cultures.

 Dagmar is Lecturer in Law who leads on the innovative LLB offer relating to Contract Law and Immigration Law.
 She is a contributor to Goldsmiths' Britain in Europe think tank and the lead on immigration projects for the emerging Law and Policy Clinic.
 Having practised commercial and immigration law in the US, she promotes active and collaborative learning and infuses her teaching with experiential opportunities and a focus on critical approaches to Law.
-Dagmar holds degrees from Yale University and Columbia University School of Law, has undertaken a fully-funded PhD at the LSE, and has significant experience teaching in US Law School programmes, including at Columbia, Fordham University and State University of New York.
+Dagmar holds degrees from the LSE (PhD), Columbia University School of Law (Juris Doctor), and Yale University (BA), and has significant experience teaching in US Law School programmes, including at Columbia, Fordham University and State University of New York.
 Her qualitative research centres on the intersection of law, migration, and equality.

 - Keeping students informed about Goldsmiths processes and course activities, and acting as the first point of contact for their queries